 Travel authorizations may be required at check-in.
 Many of the communities that Bering Air serves have enacted their own travel restrictions and may require authorization to enter.
-Please check with local leadership at your destination before making reservations.
+Check with local leadership at your destination before making reservations.

 Hours of Operation for Nome, Kotzebue, and Unalakleet stations can be found here

-Employees are asked to monitor their personal health with two temperature checks daily and required to stay home when sick.
+Employees are asked to monitor their personal health and required to stay home when sick.